ntsama/ntsama.github.io/publications.md

 ---

 ## 3. Conference Papers & Talks
 - To be added
+*(You may include IA_4_ZEP presentations, cognitive science talks, digital literacy workshops.)*

+---

 ## 4. Working Papers
 - To be added
+*(Include drafts, ongoing manuscripts, or research notes.)*

+---

 ## 5. Manuscripts in Preparation
 - **Cognitive Trapeze: Modeling Language–Thought Dynamics in AI‑Augmented Learning**